HCG Ltd – Cancer Specialist

 Some genetic disorders

-The Company operates 22 comprehensive cancer centers, 4 multi-specialty hospitals, and 7 fertility centers and has over 1,700 operational beds.
-Almost 95% of its revenues come from HCG Centres, which are cancer care centers.
+The Company operates 21 comprehensive cancer centers, 4 multi-specialty hospitals, and 7 fertility centers and has over ~1,750 operational beds.
+Almost 82% of its revenues come from Oncology.

 As most of its centers are located in Karnataka, Gujarat, and Maharashtra, the revenue contribution from these states is higher.
-Revenue split in Q3FY21 was:
+Revenue split in Q1FY23 was:

 The Company uses the hub-and-spoke model to create an integrated approach to cancer care.
 HCG can successfully reach patients across India through the spokes located in smaller cities and Tier 2/3 towns.
 The Company is the number 1 player in these smaller cities and Tier 2/3 towns, Centre of Excellence in Bangalore serves as the hub, which provides access to centralized quality control and assurance services, establishes treatment protocols across the network, provides centralized treatment planning services and teleradiology services and provides access to advanced technologies and specialized procedures.